syeo66/voidweaver/docs/DEVELOPMENT.md

 Voidweaver uses a clean, optimized architecture with:

 - **Provider** pattern for efficient state management with comprehensive loading states
-- **Service layer** for HTTP/2-enabled API communication with mandatory HTTPS enforcement, audio playback, ReplayGain processing, and server scrobbling
+- **Service layer** for HTTP/2-enabled API communication with mandatory HTTPS enforcement, just_audio-based playback, ReplayGain processing, and server scrobbling
 - **Native audio service integration** for system-level media controls and background playback
 - **Client-side metadata extraction** for ReplayGain data from audio files
 - **Automatic server notifications** for played songs and listening statistics